ceteri/exelixi/README.md

     ssh <slave-public-ip>

 Repeat the sequence of commands listed above.
+You can test the installation simply by attempting to import the <code>mesos</code> package into Python:

+    $ python
+    >>> import mesos
+    >>>

-Great, your installation should now be complete and ready to roll!
+If there is no exception thrown, then your installation should be complete and ready to roll!
 Connect into the directory for the <b>Exelixi</b> distribution and launch the Framework, which in turn launches the Executors remotely: